 So What is Master Data Management?

-Master data management (MDM) is governing master data for consistency and reuse with the goal of reduced IT costs, assuring consistent positive business outcomes, and preserving business process integrity.
+Master data management is governing master data for consistency and reuse with the goals of:

 This problem begins the very moment a second business application is added.